Ask Me (Elvis Presley song)

-"Ask Me" is a 1964 song by Elvis Presley.
+"Ask Me" is a 1964 song recorded by Elvis Presley.
 It is an English-language cover version of the Italian song "Io" by Domenico Modugno.
 In 1964 Elvis Presley released his version on a single with "Ain't That Loving You Baby" on the other side.
 The recording appeared on the 1968 RCA Victor compilation Elvis' Gold Records Volume 4.

 Writing and recording history

 The song is credited to Domenico Modugno (the author of the original), Bernie Baum, Bill Giant and Florence Kaye.